calvinbui/calvin.me/posts/2022/2022-09-01-nintendo-switch-oled-modding/index.md

 1. Run **Daybreak** and select `sdcard:/tegraexplorer/Firmware/xxx`.
 Choose `Perserve settings` and `Install (FAT32 + exFAT)`.
 Reboot and check everything works.
 1. Restore `sdcard:/atmosphere/contents/` and update all homebrew to be compatible with the new firmware.
 1. Themes will have to be reinstalled.
 Delete the `0100000000001000` and `0100000000001007` folders if they exists under `sdcard:/atmosphere/contents/` or Atmosphere will crash.
+1. Another reason it may not be boot is because of .kip files located in `sdcard://atmosphere/kips`.

 ## Theming